 Learn Social Interaction

 We live in a world of diversity—diversity of people, languages, dialects, ways of thinking, culture, habits, ability.
-During your child’s week at camp, he or she will be immersed into our diverse camp culture.
+During your child’s week at camp, they will be immersed into our diverse camp culture.
 Our campers may come largely from this state, but our counselors come from around the world.
 This year we have counselors from England, Scotland, South Africa, and Mexico!
 No matter where in the world a member of our camp community is from, each is different in his or her own respects.
 We facilitate an atmosphere of inclusion and respect.

 Take and Learn Responsibility